OmniacsDAO/uniswappeR/README.md

 ## Description

-Our `uniswappeR` R package abstracts away the GraphQL layer of querying for uniswap data into a user-friendly R package.
+Our `uniswappeR` R package includes the backend to interact with the uniswap platform to make swaps and queries right from your R console.
+Also contains the codebase to abstracts away the GraphQL layer of querying for uniswap data into a user-friendly R package.
 This package includes a number of high level functions for interacting with this data:

 - swaps: Returns the swap data for a given set of addresses
 - swap_statistics: High level statistics on swaps